20007251/Creative-computing-/README.md

     ██████████████████████████████████████████████████

    Forest - Stay focused, be present
-    <p>Forest is an app that helps users stay focused by limiting the use of their phones.
+   Forest is an app that helps users stay focused by limiting the use of their phones.
 Users can set the time they want to be focused and choose a tree design, using their phones halfway will cause the tree to die.
 The longer they stay focused on study, work, social or rest etc., the more trees their virtual forest will have and the more game coins they will earn.
-Users can use the coins to plant an actual tree in Sub Saharan Africa.</p>
+Users can use the coins to plant an actual tree in Sub Saharan Africa.

     █░█░█ █ ▀█▀ █░█   █▀▀ █▀█ █▀▀ ▄▀█ ▀█▀ █ █░█ █▀▀   █▀▀ █▀█ █▀▄▀█ █▀█ █░█ ▀█▀ █ █▄░█ █▀▀ ░   █░█░█ █░█ ▄▀█ ▀█▀